Sergio00166/webFILE/README.md

 The video player supports subtittles and changing the audio track

-Some browsers cannot play some video formats because this project is not using transcoding to convert in realtime the video/sound, it only converts the subtitles.
+Some browsers cannot play some video formats because this project is not using transcoding to convert in realtime the video/sound.

 To change the audio track from a video you must need to enable "Experimental Web Platform features" in your browser.